-Go online and take a look at the vast array of youth ministry curriculum made available for a youth leader to use and you’ll see all sorts of subjects.
-You’ll see subjects that range from building a healthy self-image to conquering anxiety to building strong friendships to strengthening our relationship with God.
+Go online and look at the vast array of youth ministry curriculum available.
+You’ll see all sorts of subjects.
+They range from building a healthy self-image to conquering anxiety.
 But you’ll see little on the subject of hell.

-Maybe our grandparents or great grandparents had too much “hell fire” preaching.
-And, yes, there needs to be balance, wisdom and compassion in how we communicate these truths.
-But this generation needs to know what’s at stake for those who die without Jesus.
+Maybe our grandparents or great-grandparents had too much hell and brimstone preaching.
+And yes, balance and compassion are key to how we communicate these truths.
+But this generation needs to know what’s at stake for people who die without Jesus.

 Most youth leaders don’t hold back when it comes to talking about Jesus.
-They talk about him all the time…as well they should!
-But, one of the primary subjects Jesus talked about was hell.
-And far too many youth leaders avoid the subject that Jesus refused to avoid.
+They talk about him all the time, as well they should!
+But a primary subject Jesus preached was hell and brimstone.
+And far too many youth leaders avoid the subject Jesus refused to avoid.

-Of the 12 times “Gehenna” (the Greek word for Hell) is used, 11 are mentioned by Jesus!
-And no youth leader in his/her right mind would ever accuse Jesus of preaching “too much hellfire and brimstone!”
+Of the 12 times “Gehenna” (the Greek word for hell) appears, Jesus says 11 of them!
+And no youth leaders in their right mind would ever accuse Jesus of preaching “too much hell and brimstone!”

-Jesus wasn’t telling this story just to scare his audience, he was telling this story to inspire his audience to reach out to the lost around them with the hope of the Gospel.
-In 2 Peter 3:9 God’s Word reminds us that he doesn’t want anyone to perish in hell but all to come to repentance.
+Jesus didn’t tell this story about the rich man and Lazarus just to scare his audience.
+Instead, he wanted to inspire people to reach out to the lost with Gospel hope.
+In 2 Peter 3:9 God reminds us he doesn’t want anyone to perish in hell but wants all to come to repentance.

-You and I and the teenagers we minister to are his rescue team.
-We are called to “snatch others from the flames and save them” Jude 23.
+You and I and the teenagers we minister to are God’s rescue team.
+He calls us to “snatch others from the flames and save them” (Jude 23).

-The twin theologies of the wrath of God (as demonstrated in the theology of hell) and the love of God (as demonstrated by the sacrifice of Jesus on the cross) remind us that we need to save teenagers from the hell they are headed to and the hell they are going through apart from Jesus.
+The twin theologies of the wrath of God (as demonstrated in the theology of hell) and the love of God (as demonstrated by Jesus’ sacrifice on the cross) are key reminders: We need to save teenagers from the hell they’re headed to and the hell they’re going through apart from Jesus.

 Unpack the truth of hell with your teenagers.
-Talk about the fire of hell (Matthew 18:8-9), the fury of hell (Revelation 14:10,11) and the finality of hell (Luke 19:25-28).
-Use this simple three point outline and conclude with a direct challenge to them to rescue their friends before it’s too late.
+Talk about the fire of hell and brimstone (Matthew 18:8-9), the fury of hell (Revelation 14:10-11) and the finality of hell (Luke 19:25-28).
+Use this simple three-point outline.
+Then conclude with a direct challenge to rescue their friends before it’s too late.

-If they don’t know how to share the Gospel they can download the easy-to-use and completely free Life in 6 Words app.
+If kids don’t know how to share the Gospel, they can download the easy-to-use and completely free Life in 6 Words app.

 Talking about hell is not a scare tactic.
-It’s showing love at it’s most elemental form.
-It’s saving a generation from the wrath of God and delivering them into the loving arms of Christ, both now and forevermore!
+It’s showing love in it’s most elemental form.
+It’s saving a generation from God’s wrath and delivering them into Christ’s loving arms, both now and forevermore!

-I close with the words of Charles Spurgeon as a stark reminder of what is at stake, “If sinners be damned, at least let them leap to Hell over our dead bodies.
+I close with words from Charles Spurgeon.
+They’re a stark reminder of what’s at stake.
+“If sinners be damned, at least let them leap to Hell over our dead bodies.
 And if they perish, let them perish with our arms wrapped about their knees, imploring them to stay.
 If Hell must be filled, let it be filled in the teeth of our exertions, and let not one go unwarned and unprayed for.”

-May a teenager in your youth group never ask you, “Why have you never talked to us about the reality of hell?”
+May your youth group members never ask you, “Why have you never talked to us about the reality of hell?”